Doctoral candidates

 Representation of doctoral candidates

-The doctoral candidate's representationhas the task of advising on issues concerning doctoral candidates and making recommendations to the university's governing bodies.
+The doctoral candidate's representation has the task of consulting on matters regarding doctoral researchers and to offer recommendations to the university's governing bodies.

 Staff Council